-They will also ensure you receive your entitlements under the Victim’s Code of Practice, acting as your single point of contact, should you need them.
+They will also ensure you receive your entitlements under the Victim’s Code of Practice on GOV.UK (opens in a new window), acting as your single point of contact, should you need them.

 This support is also available to victims who do not wish to report a crime to us.

 If you have been a victim of a crime but don't want to report it to us, you can still speak with a member of the Victim and Witness Hub coordinators for support.

 The Victim Services Websit for Cambridgeshire and Peterborough (opens in a new window)provides free information about the support available to victims and witnesses of crime.

 Everyone copes with the after-effects of crime differently and can vary from person to person depending on their personality, the support of friends and family and their personal circumstances.

 Whether you have been affected by crime recently or from the past, our coordinators and volunteers specialise in helping you understand what has happened and how to recover from the experience.